bosunski/bpaystackdoc/src/pages/Api/TransferControl.md

-# TRANSFERS CONTROL
+# Transfer Control

-## getCheck Balance
+## Checking Balance
-## postResend OTP for Transfer
+## Resending OTP for Transfer
-## postDisable OTP requirement for Transfers
+## Disabling OTP requirement for Transfers
-## postFinalize Disabling of OTP requirement for Transfers
+## Finalizing Disabling of OTP requirement for Transfers
-## postEnable OTP requirement for Transfers
+## Enabling OTP requirement for Transfers